 From the late 1800’s into the early years of the 20th century, Indiana’s capital city had a body problem.
 How to protect people who were already dead?

 Around 1900, even supernatural visitors to the city’s cemeteries would not have been surprised to find “the quick” prowling among the dead.
 For decades, grave robbers and vandals regularly stalked Indianapolis’ burial grounds – until the city took bold steps to stop them.

-An early description of how big the “body-snatcher” problem was comes from a thrilling article in the Indianapolis Journal, published just before Halloween on October 27, 1899.
+An early description of how big the “body-snatcher” problem was comes from an article in the Indianapolis Journal, published just before Halloween on October 27, 1899.
 The story concerns a shocking discovery at the Greenlawn Cemetery.

 You’d be hard pressed to find any trace of Greenlawn today, but for most of the nineteenth century, this was one of the major city cemeteries.
 Founded in 1821, while Indianapolis was first being laid out, Greenlawn was the original city burying grounds.
 Situated along the White River just north of what became Kentucky Ave., the cemetery is thought to have been the oldest in Indianapolis.
 (Tiny family cemeteries may have existed in the area before then, but no trace of them has been found.)
 Today, the once hallowed 25-acre spot is occupied by the Diamond Chain Company, just west of Lucas Oil Stadium and just north of where I-70 crosses the river.
 (The company once manufactured about 60% of the bicycle chains in America.)